aionnetwork/aion-docs/developers/_index.md

 ## Call

+Now that everything's stored on the network, we can ask the blockchain what the value of the `myStr` variable is.
+If everything went correctly, it should be the value that you set back in the [Write & Compile step](#write-and-compile).

-Now that your application is on the blockchain you can call it!
-The easiest way is either through IntelliJ or the Maven CLI tool.
-If you want to link up your blockchain application to a frontend, you can use a JavaScript framework like Ethers.js or Web3.js.
-These frameworks act as the middle man between your frontend and the blockchain.
+> Now that your application is on the blockchain you can call it!
+Click the call button to see the response from the network.

 {{< developers-quickstart/call >}}

 ---

-## That's It
+## Next Steps

 That's pretty much the whole process!
-Depending on which tools you use, and where you want to deploy your application to, there may be some changes.
-For example, if you're deploying an application to the main Aion network, then you'll need to get actual `AION` coin from an exchange.
+Next up is to try your hand at doing all this manually.
+Checkout the [IntelliJ](/developers/tools/intellij/end-to-end) or [Maven CLI](/developers/tools/maven-cli/end-to-end) end-to-end guides to get a full run-down on how to use those tools.

 {{< developers-quickstart/scripts >}}